-Fluorescence is a kind of luminescence, excited by irradiation of a substance with light.
+Fluorescence is a short-lived photoluminescence, excited by irradiation of a substance with light.
 The light hitting a sample puts atoms, ions or molecules in the sample into excited states (by absorption of photons), from where they decay into lower-lying states (e.g. their ground states) through spontaneous emission of fluorescence photons.
-This phenomenon occurs in various kinds of optically pumped lasers and amplifiers, e.g. in solid-state doped-insulator lasers and amplifiers (including fiber lasers and fiber amplifiers), in optically pumped semiconductor lasers, and in dye lasers.
+This phenomenon is exploited for illumination, particularly in fluorescent lamps.
+It also occurs at a side effect in various kinds of optically pumped lasers and amplifiers, e.g. in solid-state doped-insulator lasers and amplifiers (including fiber lasers and fiber amplifiers), in optically pumped semiconductor lasers, and in dye lasers.
 The resulting radiation is called fluorescent light.

 The optical spectrum of fluorescence light (see e.g. Figure 1) usually differs from that of the light which initially caused the excitation of the medium.
 A significant Stokes shift (difference in photon energies of absorbed and emitted light) can occur because a part of the excitation energy is converted to heat in the medium.
 For example, the excited atoms or ions may first undergo an optical or a non-radiative transition to some intermediate level, before emitting fluorescence light in a transition to the ground state, or to some higher-lying energy level.
 It is also possible that a cascade of emission processes occurs, i.e., a cascade of transitions to lower-lying energy levels; in that case, more than one fluorescence photon can be emitted for one absorbed photon.

 In solid-state laser gain media, phonons lead to very fast thermalization within Stark level manifolds.
 As the emission occurs on a much longer time scale, the spectral shape of the emission spectrum does not depend on the exact wavelength of the exciting light.